 Resources from dental associations, governmental organizations, and other free tools to help your dental practice handle and recover from the coronavirus (COVID-19) pandemic.

 Dentists, practice staff, and patients across the United States are experiencing the health and financial impact of dental office closures due to the coronavirus pandemic.
-Pearly is open with our team working hard from home to serve our customers, and we are waiving all monthly software fees for dental practices through June 15th (read more here).
+Pearly is open with our team working hard from home to serve our customers.

 Below are links to resources from dental associations, governmental organizations, and other groups that may prove helpful for your practice to navigate this challenging time.
 Legal note: no medical advice, endorsement or guidance is provided by Pearly, we simply want to consolidate links to credible organizations in one place.